Murat Şahin

-Murat Şahin (born 4 February 1976, Istanbul) is a retired Turkish football goalkeeper.
+Murat Şahin (born 4 February 1976, Istanbul) is a Turkish football coach and former player who played as a goalkeeper.

 Career

 Şahin began his career in Göztepe Hilalspor where he was watched by scouts.
 At the age of 17, he had been transferred to Fenerbahçe and turned professional when he was 18 years old.
 He spent 7 seasons in Sarı Kanaryalar until he was transferred to Konyaspor in the 1998/99 mid-season transfer window.

 After periods in several clubs in the Turkish League, he moved back to Istanbul by way of a transfer to Beşiktaş in the 2004/05 pre-season transfer market as an experienced keeper.

 Uche Incident

 During his time in Fenerbahçe, he was the 2nd keeper behind Rüştü.
 In the 1999/2000 season, he had a decent chance to play against Beşiktaş after Rüştü cut his hand just before the match.
 Thus, he had his place in the Istanbul derby, but regrettably, an unfortunate moment happened whereby Şahin broke his team-mate Uche's leg when trying to gather the ball in the box.